-There are some similar organizations that when they do a background check, and someone has been placed on the central registry, which is through child services, if they have some substantiated abuse claim in their past, they will have to apply for a central registry exception with the Arizona Board of Fingerprinting.
+There are some similar organizations that, when doing a background check, say someone landed on the central registry through child services.
+If they have some substantiated abuse claim in their past, they will have to apply for a central registry exception with the Arizona Board of Fingerprinting.
 Then they would have to have the central registry exception granted before getting employment with that agency.

 Contact Chelle Law Clearance Card Application Attorney

-If you would like to set up a consultation with Chelle Law or learn more about the services our Arizona Fingerprint Card Attorney provides reach out to us today.
+If you would like to set up a consultation with Chelle Law or learn more about the services our Arizona Fingerprint Card Attorney provides, reach out today.